 - Student or supervisor calls the nursing supervisor on call.
-The nursing supervisor will perform a risk inventory and obtain a sample for a rapid HIV test.
+The nursing supervisor will perform a risk inventory and obtain a sample from the source patient for a rapid HIV test.

 - For care after the exposure;

-- No immediate treatment required: Student reports to Student Health as soon as possible the next working day for initial lab work and completion of a risk inventory.
+- If no immediate treatment is required: Student reports to Student Health as soon as possible the next working day for initial lab work and completion of a risk inventory.